KhronosGroup/glTF/extensions/Khronos/KHR_mesh_compression/README.md

 ```

-The extension then could be used like:
+The extension then could be used like, not that all other nodes stay the same
+except `primitives`:

 ```javascript